xmigrate/xmigrate-docs/docs/source/architecture.rst

       :alt: xmigrate architecture diagram

 1. Discovery and VM preparation phase triggered with ansible
-2. Server and network metadata is send back to the call back url
+2. Server and network metadata is sent back to the call back URL
 3. Xmigrate trigger the server to start disk cloning
-4. The data is send to the object storage service in target cloud directly from the application server
+4. The data is sent to the object storage service in the target cloud directly from the application server
-5. Xmigrate download the cloned disk image and convert that to appropriate format and upload it back to the object storage
+5. Xmigrate download the cloned disk image and convert that to the appropriate format and upload it back to the object storage
 6. Network resources will be created based on the blueprint
 7. Server will be created after importing the image to the target cloud image service

-With this design approach we don't need any additional server to be created to store the disk data.
+With this design approach, we don't need any additional servers to be created to store the disk data.
 All the disks are cloned directly to the target cloud.

-Cloud and OS compatiablity matrix
+Cloud and OS compatibility matrix
 ---------------------------------
-Xmigrate currently supports below operating system versions for each cloud.
+Xmigrate currently supports the below operating system versions for each cloud.

  ======== =========== =========== =========== =============== =============== ===============
      X      Redhat 7    Redhat 8    CentOS 7    Ubuntu 16.04    Ubuntu 18.04    Ubuntu 20.04